wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 7 Nevertheless , it was so that the freemen who came to the defence of the city , built strong holds and forts , and raised up fortifications in abundance , inasmuch as the whole place was as it were one camp.

 8 Moreover , on the tenth day of the eighth month , in the eighteen hundred and fourteenth year , the inhabitants assembled together in the midst of the city , even in a place called the Park , where the Federal Hall , a superb edifice , rears its majestic front ; within the walls of which the wise men , the expounders of the law , preside , and deliberate for the benefit of the people.

-* The exertions of Daniel D. Tompkins , governor the state of N. York , at this time , will long be remembered by the people.

 [276]